DXWang3/cs61b/week04/readme.src.md

 ## 1. Bit Manipulation

 --- code java BitManips.java
 ### 1a.
-Rotate a 32-bit integer by k bits.
-Assume that k is less than 32.
+Rotate a 32-bit integer left by `k` bits.
+Assume that `k` is less than 32.
 --- yield
 ### 1b.
-Check if an integer is a multiple of 4 using only the & operator and equality checks.
+Check if an integer is a multiple of 4 using only the `&` operator and equality checks.
 --- yield
 ### 1c.
-Check if an integer is odd using only bit shifting and equality checks.
+Check if an integer is odd <u>using only bit shifting and equality checks</u>.
 Assume that you do not know the number of bits in your number.
 --- yield
 ### 1d.
 Write a one-line expression equivalent to `x * 35` without using `*, /, or %`.
 --- yield

 ### 1e.
 What does `n & (n - 1) == 0` test?
 (Fall 2013 Final Exam)
+--- begin soln
+This checks if `n` is a power of 2.

+*Why?
+For anything but a power of 2 minus 1, the most significant bit will stay, and so the result will be nonzero.*
+--- end soln

 --- newpage